-See further information at COVID-19 Guide: If I need to move out
+See further information at COVID-19 Guide: How do I end my tenancy?

 If you stay in the property and don’t pay the full rent you will still owe that money and the landlord can take action through the Tribunal to have you repay it.

 See also COVID 19 Guide: Eviction and Moving house and the distancing rules